TIBCOSoftware/ebx-container-edition/helm/examples/ebx-postgresql-internal/README.md

 * Kubernetes 1.23+
 * Helm 3+
 * Both EBX (Container Edition) and [EBX-INIT](#EBX-INIT) images pushed on your docker registry
-* PV provisioner support in the underlying infrastructure (StorageClass config)

 ## Installing the Chart